rohan-sawhney/fcpw/README.md

 #include <fcpw/fcpw.h>
 ```

-and include Eigen and Enoki (optional) independently into your project.
+and include Eigen, Enoki (optional) and pcg32 (random number generator) independently into your project.
 If you plan on building and running the tests, clone the following projects into the `deps` folder

 ```
 git clone https://github.com/embree/embree.git deps/embree